aparede/InstaSearch/README.md

 # InstaSearch

 Tag-based Instagram search.
-Based on a sketch by forum.processing.org forum user newmiracle
+Based on a sketch by forum.processing.org forum user newmiracle.
+Work in progress.